| |

 Used with the author’s permission.

-Brian Brodeur was born in Worcester, Massachusetts in 1978.
-He has worked as a musician, teacher, waiter, editor, and library specialist.
-He is the author of the poetry collection Other Latitudes (University of Akron Press, 2008), and the poetry chapbook So the Night Cannot Go on without Us (2007).
-Brian maintains the blog "How a Poem Happens" (http://howapoemhappens.blogspot.com), an online anthology of poems and interviews with contemporary American poets.
-He lives and works in Fairfax, VA.
+Brian Brodeur was born in Worcester, Massachusetts in 1978 and has worked as a musician, teacher, waiter, editor, and library specialist.
+Associate Professor of English, Creative Writing with a Poetry Focus at Indiana University East, he is the author of four poetry collections and two poetry chapbooks.
+Brian created "How a Poem Happens," an online anthology of more than 200 interviews with contemporary poets.
+He lives in the Whitewater River Valley of Indiana.
+Learn more about him at https://brianbrodeur.wixsite.com/poetry.